DelphiWorlds/Kastri/Demos/BarcodeReader/ReadMe.md

 On iOS, the demo is dependent on prebuilt libraries in the [`ThirdParty\iOS`](https://github.com/DelphiWorlds/Kastri/tree/master/ThirdParty/iOS) folder

+The MLKitBarcodeScanning framework is over 100MB, so it has been zipped (`MLKitBarcodeScanning.framework.zip`). **It will need to be unzipped in place, in order for the app to compile**

 If you are creating a new project (i.e. other than the demo) you will need to add the path to the

 * Framework search path, and: